-Risk type Risk Category Risk Level Mitigation Measures well good monitoring tools to facilitate implementation of this project.
+Risk type Risk Category Risk Level Mitigation Measures Financial risk Timely disbursement of funds Low Fund requests and project progress reports will be timely prepared, communicated and submitted to the Adaptation Fund and other relevant stakeholders to ensure adequate feedback is provided to speed up fund's disbursement.
+The Project Team will follow required standards and templates as provided by the Adaptation Fund to ensure proper reporting and avoid unnecessary delays Financial control risk Low Appropriate structures at the ministerial level and local government authorities exist for proper management and control of the public funds.
+The project will follow these structures and international accounting standards (IAS) and to all Generally Acceptable Accounting Principles (GAAP) to meet all accounting requirements related to reporting, control and transparency and auditing.
+Project risk Project performance Low Project Team will be carefully constituted based on skills and capacity to manage project on Climate change intervention as well good monitoring tools to facilitate implementation of this project.
 Detailed work plans will be developed and be approved by both the Project Steering Committee and NEMC.
 Participation of stakeholders Low Participation of stakeholders will consider widely involved from early stages of the project design, implementation, monitoring and evaluation during the entire life of project cycle.
 Involvement of key stakeholders at community level and inclusion of vulnerable to climate change adaptation communities and groups such as youth, women, local leaders, community beneficiaries, and farmers association as well as responsible ministries will facilitate to mitigating any risks related to stakeholders' involvement.

-PARTIII C. Describe the measures for environmental and social risk management, in line with the Environmental and Social Policy of the Adaptation Fund.
+PARTHI-C. Describe the measures for environmental and social risk management, in line with the Environmental and Social Policy of the Adaptation Fund.